Chapter 10: Guidelines for the Provision of Paediatric Anaesthesia Services 2020

 5.1

-Hospitals should define the extent of elective and emergency surgical provision for children, and the thresholds for transfer to other centres.
+Hospitals should define the extent of elective and emergency surgical provision for children, and the thresholds for transfer to other centres as part of an ODN for children’s surgery.

 5.2

-Each hospital should have a multidisciplinary committee for paediatric care to formulate and review provision.
+Non-specialist tertiary paediatric centres should have a multidisciplinary committee for paediatric care to formulate and review provision.
 This committee should involve anaesthetists, paediatricians, surgeons, emergency department representatives, senior children’s nurses, managers and other professionals, such as paediatric pharmacists.
-In some hospitals, this will also include PICU physicians.
+In some hospitals, this will also include critical care physicians.

 5.3

-The multidisciplinary committee should be responsible for the overall management, governance and quality improvement of anaesthetic and surgical services for children, and should report directly to the hospital board.
+In non-specialist tertiary paediatric centres a multidisciplinary committee should be responsible for the overall management, governance and quality improvement of anaesthetic and surgical services for children, and should report directly to the hospital board.9

 5.4

-The opinions of children, young people and their families should be sought in the design and evaluation of services and future planning.62
+The opinions of children, young people and their families should be sought in the design and evaluation of services and future planning.65

 5.5

 All hospitals that provide surgery for children and young people should have clear operational policies regarding who can anaesthetise children for elective and emergency surgery.
-This will be based on ongoing clinical experience, the age of the child, the complexity of surgery and the presence of any comorbidities.
-8,15
+This will be based on continuing clinical experience, the age of the child, the complexity of surgery and the presence of any comorbidities.8,15

 5.6

-In all centres admitting children, one anaesthetist should be appointed as clinical lead (see glossary) for paediatric anaesthesia.
-Typically, they might undertake at least one paediatric list each week and will be responsible for co-ordinating and overseeing anaesthetic services for children, with particular reference to teaching and training, audit, equipment, guidelines, pain management, sedation and resuscitation.
+In all centres admitting children, one or more anaesthetist should be appointed as clinical lead (see Glossary) for paediatric anaesthesia.
+Typically, they should undertake at least one paediatric list each week and will be responsible for co-ordinating and overseeing anaesthetic services for children, with particular reference to teaching and training, audit, equipment, guidelines, pain management and resuscitation.
+There should be a trust-wide policy on paediatric sedation services.66

 5.7